 When Ricky Gervais’s David Brent from ‘The Office’ defined himself as above, the learning engagement level of his staff got up and took a running leap out of the office window.

 After all, entertainment is for audiences.
 Its purpose is recreational.
 Engagement is for learners.
 Its purpose is to change.
 In the workplace, eLearning is onboarding, upskilling, and creating among staff a base of ‘common knowledge.’

-It is closing the gap between current and desired performance by achieving clearly defined workplace goals, and where learning becomes a cultural norm.
+It is closing the gap between current and desired performance by achieving clearly defined workplace goals and competency, and where learning becomes a cultural norm.

-Pre and post-COVID, the challenges for e-learning designers remain a constant:
+Pre and post-COVID, the challenges for e-learning designers remain constant:

 2. Transforming what can be dry subject matter into meaningful learning experiences

 3. Catering for the learning needs of different generations.

 No amount of chilled-out entertainment a la David Brent will extinguish these constants.

 Learner Engagement Step #2 – Engage!
 Engage!
 Engage!